 To our Friends and Family:

-We are closely monitoring the COVID-19 situation on a daily basis and will continue to do so.
+We diligently monitor the COVID-19 situation on a daily basis, and will continue to do so to ensure the safety of our persons served, staff and community.
 Please feel free to contact us with any comments, questions or suggestions.
 We appreciate your support and kindness as we navigate this challenging situation together.